meganmehta/cta_rides/README.md

 After that, you should be good to run the project.
 Click the 'Run App' button on the right.
 ![](https://github.com/meganmehta/cta_rides/blob/main/documentation2.jpg).

-An additional window will pop up with the visualization and you're all set!
+An additional window will pop up with the visualization and you're all set.

+[Here](https://meganmehta.shinyapps.io/424_project_1/) is the link to my deployed version!